 Co-Founder, American Journalism Project and Founder, Texas Tribune

 John Thornton is co-founder of the American Journalism Project, the first venture philanthropy nonprofit focused on local news.
-He also founded the Texas Tribune, the nation’s first statewide nonprofit and nonpartisan online news organization.
+He also founded the Texas Tribune, the nation’s first statewide nonprofit and nonpartisan online news organization, in 2009.
 He is the General Partner at Austin Ventures, a position he’s held since 1991.
 Previously, John was with McKinsey & Co.and has served on the Board of Directors for Ballet Austin, the Austin Museum of Art, and the Harry Ransom Center at the University of Texas.
 He also is a founding board member of the Entrepreneurs Foundation of Central Texas and a former trustee of Trinity University.

 Richard Tofel was the founding general manager of ProPublica, and became president in 2013 and retired in September 2021.
 He had responsibility for all of ProPublica’s non-journalism operations, including communications, legal, development, finance and budgeting, and human resources.
 Also an accomplished nonfiction author, Richard was formerly the assistant publisher of The Wall Street Journal.
 He also spent time as vice president of corporate communications for Dow Jones & Company, and as their assistant general counsel.
 More recently, he served as vice president, general counsel and secretary of the Rockefeller Foundation.